Claimant Information

 Advisory Role

-The Commission's expert staff are always available to provide confidential, professional and impartial advice to any claimant in need of guidance on any aspect of a claim they are already pursuing or may wish to pursue.
+The Commission's expert staff are always available to provide free, confidential, professional and impartial advice to any claimant in need of guidance on any aspect of a claim they are already pursuing or may wish to pursue.

 Registering Losses